MehdiZouitine/My_personal_blog/content/post/2020-10-30-spectral_norm.md

 * In robustness, it is also used throughout the network to make it robust.

-In both cases, the network weight matrices are **divided by their spectral norm**.The goal of this operation is to make lipschitz continuous the network.
+In both cases, the network weight matrices are **divided by their spectral norm**.The goal of this operation is to make **1-lipschitz** continuous the network.

 ### Lipschitz continuous application